s884812/PPVSWA/README.txt

 ===============================
 Release note
 ===============================
+v0.9
+add add user function.
+change a little bit of the admin.php style. by using bootstrap navs and table.

 v0.8
 add delete user function.
 fix some problem.
-planning to updrade UI in the future.
+planning to upgrade UI in the future.

 v0.7
 The original author "avastmsx" abandon to maintain this project.
 After I asked him that let me keep maintain this great project, he said yes.
 So, you can visit this project at github now.(original hosted in googlecode)